 One time Rabbi A.B. was at the Ohel and while he was there he recognized a certain man accompanied by several children, but couldn't recall why he was familiar.
 The man came to Rabbi B. and said, "You don't recognize me?
-Once we were in front of the Rebbe's house on Lag B'Omer and the Rebbe was standing by the car and I was holding the car door nd I asked for a brocha for a child.
+Once we were in front of the Rebbe's house on Lag B'Omer and the Rebbe was standing by the car and I was holding the car door and I asked him for a brochoh for a child.
 So the Rebbe turned to me and said, "What do you want?'
-So I repeated my request for a brocha for a child.
+So I repeated my request for a brochoh for a child.
 "So why only one, why not many?' responded the Rebbe.
 The man turned to Rabbi B. and said, "You see all these children?
-Every Yud Alef Nissan and Gimel Taamuz I bring them to the Rebbe-for this is where they belong."
+Every Yud Alef Nissan and Gimel Tammuz I bring them to the Rebbe-for this is where they belong."

-(ibid.)
+(ibid)

-Once on Hoshana Rabba the Rebbe was distributing Lekach and a woman from Florida, who has been deserted by her husband, was in line.
-The Rebbe inquired about the whereabouts of her husband, calling him by his name Steve.
-The woman said she doesn't know, but A. B., who was then a shliach in Florida, has contact with him.
+Once on Hoshana Rabba when the Rebbe was distributing Lekach, a woman from Florida, who had been deserted by her husband, was in line.
+The Rebbe inquired about the whereabouts of her husband, calling him by his name, Steve.
+The woman said she doesn't know, but A. B., who was then a Shliach in Florida, had contact with him.

 The Rebbe asked do you know where A. B. is?
 The lady said yes, downstairs with another boy (in 770 preparing the platform for Hakafos).
 The Rebbe sent Rabbi Groner to fetch him with the other bochur.
-Rabbi Groner didn't tell them where they were going, nor did they time to prepare themselves, until all of a sudden the bochurim were before the rebbe with their shirts awry, hatless and tzitzis flying.
+Rabbi Groner didn't tell them where they were going, nor did they have time to prepare themselves, until all of a sudden the bochurim were before the Rebbe with their shirts awry, hatless and tzitzis flying.